MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 Invoke-Command -ComputerName Server01, Server02 -FilePath c:\Scripts\DiskCollect.ps1
 ```

-For more information about the Invoke\-Command cmdlet, see [Invoke-Command](https://technet.microsoft.com/en-us/library/dd347578.aspx).
+For more information about the Invoke-Command cmdlet, see [Invoke-Command](https://technet.microsoft.com/en-us/library/dd347578.aspx).

 ### Establish a Persistent Connection
-To run a series of related commands that share data, create a session on the remote computer and then use the Invoke\-Command cmdlet to run commands in the session that you create.
-To create a remote session, use the New\-PSSession cmdlet.
+To run a series of related commands that share data, create a session on the remote computer and then use the Invoke-Command cmdlet to run commands in the session that you create.
+To create a remote session, use the New-PSSession cmdlet.

 For example, the following command creates a remote session on the Server01 computer and another remote session on the Server02 computer.
 It saves the session objects in the $s variable.